The Ultimate Guide To Seville, Spain (+Insider Tips)

 Don’t miss…

-Climbing to the top of the Giralda Tower, (the cathedral’s bell tower) for amazing panoramic views over Seville.
-You access the top by walking up 34 ramps, which is well worth doing – it’s a real highlight of visiting the Cathedral!
+Climbing to the top of the bell tower (La Giralda) for amazing panoramic views.
+You can climb to the top by walking up 34 ramps, which is surprisingly easy-going given the height – it’s a must visit in Seville for capturing the city from above!

 REAL ALCAZAR PALACE